Internal Transfer vs Disposal: The Crypto Reconciliation Error That Costs Tax (2026)

 Sources

-• France: for occasional investors crypto-to-fiat/goods/services is the taxable disposal while crypto-to-crypto is generally deferred — article 150 VH bis CGI (jurisdiction-specific contrast with a same-asset internal transfer)
+• France — Article 150 VH bis (Légifrance): for occasional investors the crypto-to-fiat, goods, or services step is the taxable disposal while crypto-to-crypto is generally deferred, in contrast to a same-asset internal transfer.

 Editorial disclaimer